-June 04, 1957 From the very beginning there was a philosophy undergirding the Montgomery boycott, the philosophy of nonviolent resistance.
+Egypt saw a massive implementation on a nation-wide movement starting 1914 and peaking in 1919 as the Egyptian Revolution of 1919.
+Theories Martin Luther King Jr. Speech Civil Disobedience and obeying Just vs. Unjust laws (Closed Captioned) Matt Damon on Civil Disobedience.
+The Power of Non-violence by Martin Luther King, Jr. Martin Luther King, Jr. June 04, 1957 From the very beginning there was a philosophy undergirding the Montgomery boycott, the philosophy of nonviolent resistance.
 There was always the problem of getting this method over because it didn’t make sense to most of the people in the beginning.
 We had to use our mass meetings to explain nonviolence to a community of people who had never heard of the philosophy and in many instances were not sympathetic with it.
 We had meetings twice a week on Mondays and on Thursdays, and we had an institute on nonviolence and social change.

+In this era of austerity, such flagrant disrespect for the law ought to be encouraged.
+Sometimes, the greatest strength of popular movements is their capacity to disrupt.
+So here, for the benefit of imaginative indignados, are five examples of civil disobedience.
+1. Gandhi's defiance of British colonial laws over the empire's salt monopoly, beginning in March 1930, sparked a wave of civil disobedience that contributed to expelling the British empire.
+However, the campaign had long-term effects that weighed against its failure to win its immediate goals.
+2. But it was not just a question of taking over the land.
+3. Martin Luther King Speaks!
+"Nonviolence and Social Change" Massey Lecture Four.
+Extinction Rebellion.
+There is one desperate chance left to thwart the impending ecocide and extinction of the human species.
 We must, in wave after wave, carry out nonviolent acts of civil disobedience to shut down the capitals of the major industrial countries, crippling commerce and transportation, until the ruling elites are forced to publicly state the truth about climate catastrophe, implement radical measures to halt carbon emissions by 2025 and empower an independent citizens committee to oversee the termination of our 150-year binge on fossil fuels.

+Background International Monsanto Tribunal in The Hague - October 2016.
+Monsanto Tribunal in The Hague 14-16th of October 2016 For an increasing number of people from around the world, Monsanto today is the symbol of industrial agriculture.
 This chemical-intensive form of production pollutes the environment, accelerates biodiversity loss, and massively contributes to global warming.
 Since the beginning of the twentieth century, Monsanto, a US-based company, has developed a number of highly toxic products, which have permanently damaged the environment and caused illness or death for thousands of people.

 But that's not the only concerning news story developing around the controversial project.
 1. National Guard Deploys "Observational" Missile Launchers The non-violent protests that kicked off in the Spring have been marked by increasingly violent showdowns between the Standing Rock Sioux and their fellow Water Protectors versus militarized law enforcement.
 On Tuesday, reports emerged that the North Dakota National Guard had sent two Avenger missile launchers near a critical work site near the pipeline.
 2. State Rep. 3.
 While the U.S. On Jan.
 17, Texas-based Energy Transfer Partners asked U.S. 4.
 5.